martinpoljak/rb.rotate/README.md

 Installation
 ------------

-After installing the `rb.rotate` gem, simply type as root and then add the `rb.rotate` entry to cron.:
+After installing the `rb.rotate` gem, simply type following as root and then add the `rb.rotate` entry to cron.

     rb.rotate install

 Be warn, it works for *Linux* and *FreeBSD* only.
 On other platforms,